2026 Midwest Zebrafish Meeting

 With many speaker slots reserved for trainees, the meeting offers an outstanding opportunity for graduate students and postdocs to present their work.
 The agenda also includes ample networking time to foster connection and collaboration.

-Professor of Molecular Biology, Princeton University
+Professor, Molecular Biology Department, Princeton University

 Associate Professor, Washington University School of Medicine